Padelvi/dotfiles/README.md

 - Spotifyd
 - Zsh (I use oh-my-zsh)
 - Neovim (using AstroNvim)
-- Dinit scripts for various stuff
+- Dinit scripts for some stuff

 ### Installation